scottopell/dogstatsd-utils/README.md

 ## Build
 `cargo build --release`

-## `replaydump`
+## `dsd-cat`
+This tool takes in data either as a dogstatsd v3 replay file or as raw utf-8 encoded text.
+It will print out the contents of the dogstatsd messages either to a file or stdout.

-This tool takes in dogstatsd replay files and dumps out the raw dogstatsd messages contained.
-It ignores other metadata such as the timestamps and any OOB UDS data.
+Note for dogstatsd replay files, it ignores the other metadata such as timestamps and OOB data.

 ```
-./target/debug/replaydump
-Usage: ./target/debug/replaydump <file_path>
+./target/release/dsd-cat --help
+Take data from the specified input file and write it either to stdout or to a specified file Data can be raw utf-8 text or a dogstatsd-replay file Data can be zstd encoded

+Usage: dsd-cat [OPTIONS] --input <INPUT>

+Options:
+  -i, --input <INPUT>    File containing dogstatsd replay data
+  -o, --output <OUTPUT>  Where output dogstatsd messages should go
+  -h, --help             Print help
+  -V, --version          Print version
 ```

-## `msgstats`
+## `dsd-analyze`
 This tool takes in a stream of text dogstatsd messages either from a file or from stdin.
-It will process them and report out a summary at the end of how many messages there were, how many tags they had, how many multi-values they had etc.
+These can be zstd encoded, replay files, or utf-8 encoded text.
+Prints out some basic histograms about the messages (metric name length, # of tags, etc)

 ```
-cat my-data-file | ./target/debug/stats
+./target/release/dsd-analyze --help
+Analyze DogStatsD traffic messages

+Usage: dsd-analyze [INPUT]

+Arguments:
+  [INPUT]  File containing dogstatsd data

+Options:
+  -h, --help     Print help
+  -V, --version  Print version
 ```